Aged Sheet Metal

 Rust Patina Ageing of Corten and Galvanised Steel Sheet Metal

-We have recently developed a rustic blackened steel patina for use on Corten steel, this has been recieved well by designers as can be seen in this feature fire place surround.
+We have recently developed a rustic blackened steel patina for use on Corten steel; it has been received well by designers — see this feature fireplace surround.

 Patina Process Notes

-The patina process is artisan in nature, part science part art, each piece we make is unique.
-There are many variables including the person tasked with job.
+The patina process is artisan in nature — part science, part art — and each piece we make is unique.
+There are many variables including the person tasked with the job.
 The application technique, the chemicals used, even the season of the year can cause variation.
 As such it is practically impossible to get two pieces of aged sheet metal the same.
-This all adds to uniqueness which is a USP.
+This all adds to the uniqueness, which is a USP.
 The patina images we display we say are typical.
 Differences in the patina between the work supplied and any sample should not be considered as manufacturing defects.
 This is as a feature of the hand processing which is susceptible to variances in colour and uniformity.

-Patina-aged metals can be treated with Renaissance wax, Bee’s wax, or clear lacquer, depending on the end use and customer specifications.
+Patina-aged metals can be treated with Renaissance wax, beeswax, or clear lacquer, depending on the end use and specification.

-Wax gives a more natural appearance, it can be maintained by periodically reapplying and polishing off.
-(With a soft edged microfiber cloth).
-For a wall hanging or décor item not frequently handled the appearance should remain constant.
-Alternatively the patina we have applied can be used as a starting point in the aging process.
-Frequent handling creates more patina and items becomes more rustic.
+For a wall hanging or décor item that is not frequently handled, the appearance should remain consistent.
+Alternatively, the patina we have applied can be used as a starting point in the ageing process.
+Frequent handling creates a more pronounced patina, and the items become increasingly rustic.
 This is often the case with our tabletop and bar top installs.
 Maintenance in such cases involves washing with soapy water, drying it, and maybe reapplying wax.

 Many copper, brass and zinc bar tops and tabletops are just washed and dried.
 More patina develops, variations develop between areas of high and low use but the whole thing just blends to become lived in and rustic.
 See this picture of a natural copper bar top in Wetherspoons, it looks the part.